pszaro/Scripts/README.md

   - [aws_gather_list_of_files_S3.sh]:
    Connects to Amazon S3 and gathers list of all files in all buckets

+  - [check_mounted_volumes.sh]:
+   Check and alert if certain Volumes are mounted

   - [defaults.sh]:
    Applies system and application defaults.